KES Competence Center

 Representation according to Art.
 374 of the Swiss Civil Code

-If a person suddenly becomes incapable of judgement, their spouse or registered partner has a statutory right to act as that person’s representative if they cohabit with the person who is no longer capable of judgement or regularly and personally provides that person with support, and provided that there is no advance care directive and no deputy has been appointed.
+If a person suddenly becomes incapable of judgement, their spouse or registered partner has a statutory right to act as that person’s representative if they cohabit with the person who is no longer capable of judgement or regularly and personally provide that person with support, and provided that there is no advance care directive and no deputy has been appointed.

 Regulatory framework